michaelmonetized/Sonny-s-Shining/NOVEL.md

 He watched until there was nothing left to watch.

-Then he sank to his knees on the blood-spattered deck and let the night swallow him whole.
+Then he sank to his knees on the blood-spattered deck.

+His ball-shining towel—his companion through every battle, every impossible moment—slipped from his fingers.
+It fell, caught the wind for a moment like it was trying to fly, and then dropped into the black water below.
+The sea swallowed it without a sound.

 The city glittered in the distance, indifferent to his pain.